- Visual Studio 2019 – Download

 Get the Source

 Cosmos source is hosted at GitHub.
-The simplest method to obtain source is download a .zip file, however this makes updating manual.
-For easier updates use git command line, or any of the many Git User Interfaces.
-For users new to Git, we suggest GitHub Desktop.
+The simplest method to obtain the source is download a .zip file, however this makes updating and getting the latest updates a bit tricky.
+For easier updates use the Git command line, or any of the many Git User Interfaces.
+Any frontend may work fine but for users new to Git, we suggest GitHub Desktop.
 For more experienced Git users, we really like Git Kraken.
-Git Kraken is free for non commercial use such as Cosmos.
-SourceTree, Git GUI and others are also available.
+Git Kraken is free for non-commercial use such as Cosmos.
+SourceTree, Git GUI, and others are also available.

-For better encapsulation and to invite more developers to assist in various areas Cosmos is split into three Git repositories.
-Each of these is designed to be an independent project although Cosmos relies on the other two.
-You will need to pull source for all three repositories and they must exist in sibling directories as shown below.
+For better encapsulation and to invite more developers to assist in various areas Cosmos is split into four Git repositories.
+Each of these is designed to be an independent project although Cosmos relies on the other three.
+You will need to pull the source for all four repositories and they must exist in sibling directories as shown in the diagram below.

 The Cosmos base directory can be named anything and exist anywhere.
 But the directories inside it must match exactly.
 Windows is not case sensitive for files, but many of the .NET Core tools used to build are case sensitive even on Windows for file paths.
 Make sure to create the subdirectories exactly as shown.

 We are working to make syncing code easier.
-We have already experimented with Git Submodules, however the simple use of sub modules presents a few issues, but the biggest of them is that they trigger a fireworks show of problems and errors in every Git UI we tried and would have limited developers options and forced them to the command line in most cases.
-We are currently investigating sub trees.
+We have already experimented with Git Submodules, however the simple use of submodules presents a few issues, but the biggest of them is that they trigger a fireworks show of problems and errors in every Git UI we tried and would have limited developers options and forced them to the command line in most cases.
+We are currently investigating subtrees.
+For now, it’s much easier to handle the 4 repositories as most of the time, new Cosmos developers may only have to work in the Cosmos repository.
+Only when you are comfortable with the concept of Operating System development and C# should you venture into IL2CPU and XSharp.

 Building and Installing

-(if you have already installed) If you edited the Cosmos DevKit source using Cosmos.sln, be sure to set solution config to Debug x86.
+(if you have already installed) If you edited the Cosmos DevKit source using Cosmos.sln or Test.sln, be sure to set solution config to Debug x86.

 - Make sure Visual Studio is NOT running.